Azure-Samples/active-directory-dotnet-native-desktop/README.md

 1. In the solution, create a new Windows --> WPF Application called TodoListClient.
 2. Add the (stable release) Active Directory Authentication Library (ADAL) NuGet, `Microsoft.IdentityModel.Clients.ActiveDirectory` to the project.
 3. Add  assembly references to `System.Net.Http`, `System.Web.Extensions`, `System.Security`, and `System.Configuration`.
 4. Add a new class to the project called `TodoItem.cs`.
-Copy the code from the sample project file of same name into this class, completely replacing the code in the file in the new project.
+Copy the code from the sample project file of the same name into this class, completely replacing the code in the file in the new project.
 5. Add a new class to the project called `FileCache.cs`.
-Copy the code from the sample project file of same name into this class, completely replacing the code in the file in the new project.
+Copy the code from the sample project file of the same name into this class, completely replacing the code in the file in the new project.
-6. Copy the markup from `MainWindow.xaml' in the sample project into the file of same name in the new project, completely replacing the markup in the file in the new project.
+6. Copy the markup from `MainWindow.xaml' in the sample project into the file of the same name in the new project, completely replacing the markup in the file in the new project.
-7. Copy the code from `MainWindow.xaml.cs` in the sample project into the file of same name in the new project, completely replacing the code in the file in the new project.
+7. Copy the code from `MainWindow.xaml.cs` in the sample project into the file of the same name in the new project, completely replacing the code in the file in the new project.
 8. In `app.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, `ida:RedirectUri`, `todo:TodoListResourceId`, and `todo:TodoListBaseAddress` and set them accordingly.
-For the public Azure cloud, the value of `ida:AADInstance` is `https://login.microsoftonline.com/{0}`.
+For the global Azure cloud, the value of `ida:AADInstance` is `https://login.microsoftonline.com/{0}`.

 Finally, in the properties of the solution itself, set both projects as startup projects.

 ## More information

-For more information see ADAL.NET's conceptual documentation:
+For more information, see ADAL.NET's conceptual documentation:

 - [Recommended pattern to acquire a token](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/AcquireTokenSilentAsync-using-a-cached-token#recommended-pattern-to-acquire-a-token)
 - [Acquiring tokens interactively in public client applications](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Acquiring-tokens-interactively---Public-client-application-flows)